mynamesleon/aria-autocomplete/README.md

     /**
      * Automatically clear the screen reader announcement element after the specified delay
-     * Defaults to 2 seconds if true
+     * Number is in milliseconds.
+If true, defaults to 5000.
      */
-    srAutoClear: boolean | number = false;
+    srAutoClear: boolean | number = 5000;

     /**
      * Screen reader text used in multiple mode for element deletion.